French Landing Dam and Powerhouse

-The French Landing Dam and Powerhouse is a hydroelectric gravity dam and powerhouse crossing the Huron River in Van Buren Charter Township in Wayne County in the state of Michigan.
+The French Landing Dam and Powerhouse is a hydroelectric gravity dam and powerhouse crossing the Huron River in Van Buren Charter Township in Wayne County in the U.S. state of Michigan.
 The dam and the powerhouse were completed in 1925 by the Detroit Edison Company on land previously purchased in 1910.
 The dam and powerhouse were designated as a Michigan State Historic Site on February 18, 1982.